 There were no process flows other than rain water infiltration.
 The domestic permit has an initial permitted treatment capacity of 1.0 MGD.
+September 2018 to current is under permit number GA0050242.

 Cherokee County Water & Sewerage Authority New Connections Added to the System